How to Visit Sistelo and hike the Ecovia do Vez

 Our suggestion is to park your car in Arcos de Valdevez and take a taxi to Sistelo.
 From there you hike your way back.
 You can “easily” do Sistelo-Arcos de Valdevez (part 2 and 3) in one day.
 If you are still up to do part 1, you can do it the next day.

-One great thing about the Ecovia is that, if you feel that the 20 km of our proposal is too much, you can easily do only part 3.
-On the other hand, If you are really energetic you can try to take the full 32 km in one day, but that will be a long hike!
-Honestly, we never did it. it seems too much.
+One great thing about the Ecovia is that if you feel that the 20 km of our proposal is too much, you can easily do only part 3.
+On the other hand, if you are really energetic, you can try to take the full 32 km in one day, but that will be a long hike!
+Honestly, we never did it.
+It seems too much.

 How much does it cost to hike Ecovia do Vez?